Robot guide with multi-agent control and automatic scenario generation with LLM: Suggested Solution

-\begin{itemize} \item \textbf{Hallucinations} \cite{Huang2025}, which involve generating non-existent actions or incorrect parameters for them. \item \textbf{Synchronization} \cite{Smirnova2020}, which involves aligning spoken text with actions, as well as resolving conflicts between overlapping actions. \item \textbf{Return to default behavior}.
-Although actuators should return to default behavior after actions, natural transitions require time delays.
-Implementing these delays through LLMs context tags is inefficient because they depend solely on elapsed time and not on narrative context, unlike other actions. \end{itemize}

-The solution to these problems lies at the control system level.
-The system ignores commands related to executing non-existent actions and is also capable of recovering after receiving incorrect parameters for existing actions.
-Furthermore, the time-based logic for returning to default behavior is entirely managed by the control system itself.
+When generating narratives using LLM, in addition to mentioned synchronization, conflict and reset-to-default issues, hallucinations may occur\cite{Huang2025}, which require the system to self-repair after incorrect commands/parameters.
+The solution to all four of these problems lies at the control system level.
 The control system is based on a multi-agent approach.
-This paradigm has proven its effectiveness in the context of managing both multiple robots \cite{Chen2021} and one \cite{Amaike2024, Costantini2019}.
-Each agent responsible for a specific robot limb has a default behavior to which it strives to return after completing each action.
-This behavior can be any action, not necessarily a pose.
-Some agents also maintain a list of background actions performed during extended periods of inactivity.
-These actions can also be of any kind.
+This approach has proven its effectiveness in the context of managing both multiple robots \cite{Chen2021} and one \cite{Amaike2024, Costantini2019}.
+In this work, multi-agent systems are also considered within a single physical robot, where each agent responsible for a specific robot part has a default behavior/action to which it strives to return after completing its task action.
+Some agents also have a list of background actions performed during extended periods of inactivity.
 Agents are organized in a hierarchical structure, where each action is assigned a priority level.
-The interaction between agents is regulated on the basis of the priority of the operation and the position of the agent in the overall hierarchy.
-Based on these two characteristics, the system determines whether to execute, cancel, postpone, delegate, or modify an operation.
-This conflict resolution mechanism (for situations where multiple operations require the same resources) ensures flexible operation execution.
+The interaction between agents is regulated using the priority of the action and the position of the agent in the overall hierarchy.
+Based on these two characteristics, the system determines whether to execute, cancel, postpone, delegate, or modify an action.
+This conflict resolution mechanism (for situations where multiple actions require the same resources) ensures flexible action execution.
 Agents receive commands to perform actions via a dispatcher, which processes scenario instructions and sends execution requests to the specific agent.
+The complete pipeline of the proposed solution is shown in Fig.~\ref{fig:fig1}.